karmicdude/neovim/README.md

 - [stay-in-place.nvim] - Neovim plugin that prevent cursor from moving (shift and filter actions)
 - [scrollEOF.nvim] - Scroll past the end of file just like scrolloff option
 - [comment.nvim] - Smart and powerful comment plugin for Neovim
+- [twilight.nvim] - Dims inactive portions of the code you're editing using TreeSitter

 ## Colorscheme